flywheel-apps/flywheel-tutorials/.gitlab/issue_templates/tutorial_request.md

 - How do you currently address this issue?

 #### Please provide example data that this tutorial could be tested on:
-- This can be a link to a flyhweel session, or example data online.
+- This can be a link to a Flywheel session, or example data online.

 #### Please provide any additional information you feel would be helpful: